ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-edit-page/README.md

 });
 ```

 And then code out the controller function.
-We will look up an application by it's `id`, and then render a view containing a form to update it:
+We'll look up an application by it's `_id`, and then render a view containing a form to update it:

 ```js
 router.get('/:applicationId/edit', async (req, res) => {